Use Teamup’s unique shareable calendar links to provide access to your calendar with limitations you choose.

 There are nine different levels of access permissions that you can assign to each of the sub-calendars for a shareable link.

 - Administrator: Includes all permissions and is the only permission level allowing access to the Settings interface of the calendar.
-Include this permission with great care!
+Use this permission with great care!

 - Read-only: Can view calendar events, including details, but not make changes.